-Faculty salaries are paid in 12 equal installments on the last day of each month beginning on September 30, through a direct deposit in the faculty member's designated bank(s).
+Faculty salaries are based on the academic year from September to June, and payments are made in 12 equal installments on the last day of each month beginning on September 30, through a direct deposit in the faculty member's designated bank(s).
 A faculty member will be advised in writing of any prospective change in salary.

 A faculty member on a full-time appointment at Carleton is expected to devote full time to teaching, scholarly activity, and related duties while the College is in session.
-It is assumed that the faculty member's professional development and contributions to his/her field will involve occasional off-campus activities such as attendance at professional meetings, lecturing, performing, consulting, or research.
+It is assumed that the faculty member's professional development and contributions to theirr field will involve occasional off-campus activities such as attendance at professional meetings, lecturing, performing, consulting, or research.